Surfin' Safari: Side two

 The instrumental "Moon Dawg", originally performed by the Gamblers, was considered the first surf record.
 The Beach Boys became the first group to cover the song, exposing it to a much wider audience.
 "The Shift" was presented as a "fashion statement" from Brian and Love.

 Release and reception

-The album was released through Capitol on October 1, 1962, and peaked at No. 32.
-Lead single, "Surfin'", was later credited with creating the genre of California Sound, a music aesthetic primarily revolving around surfing, hot rod culture, and youthful innocence.
+The album was released through Capitol on October 1, 1962, and peaked at number 32.
+Lead single, "Surfin", was later credited with creating the genre of California Sound, a music aesthetic primarily revolving around surfing, hot rod culture, and youthful innocence.
 "409" was similarly credited with starting the hot rod music craze of the 1960s, According to Usher, Capitol chose "Ten Little Indians" as the second single due to thinking that surf music was a fad.

 Richie Unterberger, in a retrospective review for AllMusic, felt that most of the songs on Surfin' Safari are substandard, but that as the album was recorded by the Beach Boys themselves rather than session musicians, it offered an opportunity to hear what the band sounded like in the studio.